top of page

 Time: 6:30 Socializing, 7:00 Start

-This event is free to attend, but registration is kindly requested via Eventbrite.
-Open EventBrite
+This event is free to attend, but registration is kindly requested via EventBrite.
+EventBrite free event registration

 21+ only please due to wine tasting of our members’ wines during the event.
 I.D. required.